ukinimod/docker-fundamentals/challenge1/step1.md

-Check that there are no running containers (Hint: docker ps)
+Check that there are no running or stopped containers (Hint: docker ps)

-Copy the output of 'docker ps' to /root/docker_ps.txt
+Copy the output of 'docker ps -a" to /root/docker_ps.txt